 Bamboo also makes for great cutting boards, wooden spoons, and reusable drinking bottles and flatware.
 Bamboo is sturdier and more environmentally friendly than its plastic competitors, so the material can provide long-lasting tools in the kitchen that don't make you feel guilty.

 In the bathroom, bamboo bath towels are soft, absorbent, and more eco-friendly than cotton.
-Toilet paper made of bamboo can save thousands of trees per year while also helping communities in need around the world.
+Bamboo paper products can save thousands of trees per year while also helping communities in need around the world.
 Furthermore, bamboo toothbrushes are effective replacements for plastic.

 Bamboo Fabric and Clothing